Special Educational Needs and Disabilities (SEND)

 At Acacias Community Primary School, we work hard to provide a caring, stimulating and inclusive environment where every child can reach their full potential.

 We recognise that you know your child best and you may feel that they need some additional help or support for some or all of their time at school.
 The information included here is to inform you of the types of support available for your child at Acacias.
 It will help you to understand who can help and how this support can be accessed.

 How does the school identify a Special Educational Need?

 All pupils in school receive quality first teaching.
 This means that a range of teaching and learning styles are used and that appropriate learning objectives are set for all children with a curriculum matched to their needs.
 All classes are supported by teaching assistants and pupils are also frequently offered additional small group work or interventions where needed.
 Where necessary, reasonable adaptations are made to learning environments to support children in their education.

 If a child continues to have difficulty, has a high level of difficulty when they join us or as they change during their school life, they may be considered to have a special educational need or disability (SEND).
 Progress is monitored closely to help inform any decisions around special educational needs, with concerns from parents/carers and school staff being used to initially identify a possible need.
-If you think your child may need additional support then you can speak with either your child’s class teacher, Paul Sanchez (SENDCo) or Rebecca Riley (Inclusion Manager).
+If you think your child may need additional support then you can speak with either your child’s class teacher or Mrs Riley (Inclusion Manager and SENDCo).

 Children with SEND have learning difficulties or disabilities that make it harder for them to learn than most children of the same age.
 They will need extra or different help.
 Schools and other external agencies can help most children overcome their difficulties quickly and easily.
 A few children will need extra help for some or all of their time in school.